alexjlockwood/ShapeShifter/README.md

 [Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) is a web-app that simplifies the process of creating SVG-based [path morphing animations][adp-path-morphing].

-This tool currently exports to standalone SVGs for web and [`AnimatedVectorDrawable`](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html) format for Android.
+This tool currently exports to standalone SVGs, SVG spritesheets, and CSS keyframe animations for the web, as well as to [`AnimatedVectorDrawable`](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable.html) format for Android.
 I am totally open to adding support for other export formats as well, so if you have a format that you'd like to see added in the future,